Table of Contents

 A guarantee is a simple security document.
-It states the conditions under which the guarantor w?ill be required to take over the borrower’s repayment obligations upon default.
-As a lender you want to be sure that the guarantor will be able to satisfy its obligations under the guarantee.
-As a guarantor you want to be as sure as possible that the borrower will uphold its obligations with regards to repayment.
+It states the conditions where the guarantor must take over the borrower’s repayment obligations upon default.
+As a lender, you want to be sure that the guarantor will be able to satisfy its obligations under the guarantee.
+However, as a guarantor, you will want to be as sure as possible that the borrower will uphold its obligations with regards to repayment.

 2. Specific Security Agreement

-The PPSA regime created a new class of security document called a “specific security agreement”.
-A lender can now enter into a specific security agreement in relation to a given asset, such as a lease or a chattel.
-Once executed, this specific agreement must be registered with the PPSR register, thus informing any potential future lenders of the original lender’s security.Continue reading this article below the form
+The PPSA regime created a new class of security document called a ‘specific security agreement’.
+A lender can now enter into a specific security agreement concerning a given asset, such as a lease or a chattel.
+Once executed, this specific agreement must be registered with the PPSR register.
+Therefore, any potential future lenders are informed of the original lender’s security.Continue reading this article below the form

 3. General Security Agreement

-Finally, a lender and borrower may choose to enter into a general security agreement.
-Before the PPSA regime came in, this type of security was known as a “fixed and floating charge”.
+A lender and borrower may choose to enter into a general security agreement.
+Before the PPSA regime came in, this type of security was known as a ‘fixed and floating charge’.
 This is a security agreement that covers all the assets of the borrower.